Final report for ENE17-146

 25 agricultural service providers will teach at least 600 New England farmers (growing on at least 10,000 acres) to accurately and safely apply manure, fertilizer, and/or pesticides through practical calibration education and appropriately-scaled precision agriculture.
 At least 450 of the farmers reached will improve their calibration and application

 Pesticides and nutrients are a major expense on New England farms, and their application brings associated health and safety risks.
-Improved accuracy will prevent over-application, which can result in financial loss, adverse environmental effects, and potential crop damage.
+Improved accuracy prevents over-application, which can result in financial loss, adverse environmental effects, and potential crop damage.
 Regulatory requirements, including new licensing requirements, new label instructions, worker protection standards (WPS) and manure spreading restrictions heighten the need for farmers to be well-skilled at calibrating their application equipment and understanding personal protection equipment (PPE).
 Since many new pesticides are manufactured to be used at ultra-low rates, accuracy of measurement and delivery is very critical.

 13 service providers submitted applications for the nutrient application portion of the training.
 (Extension—8, NRCS—3, Soil and Water Conservation District—1, non-profit—1.
 From ME (6), NH (2), VT (2), CT (1), MA (2)) Two applicants were only interested in the sprayer calibration portion of the training.
 Two others were unable to attend due to other obligations.
 The full project includes another phase of recruiting.